sun-asterisk/tech-standard-ios-auth/README.md

 GoogleAuth is a convenient and secure way to sign in to your iOS application using Google credentials.
 This library is built on top of FirebaseAuth and the Google Sign-In SDK for iOS.

 [Full documentation](https://github.com/sun-asterisk/tech-standard-ios-auth/wiki/GoogleAuth)

+## License

+AuthManager is available under the Apache-2.0 license.
+See the LICENSE file for more info.